minnojs/minno-time/resources/tutorials/stroop-inheritance.md

 ## Stroop <small>Inheritance</small>
-This section of the tutorial deals with using the inheritance features of the player in order to keep comlex tasks as simple as possible.
+This section of the tutorial deals with using the inheritance features of the player in order to keep complex tasks as simple as possible.

 ### Data
 Before we dive into the actual practice of inheritance, it is important to understand the function and use of the trial's `data` property.
-The `data` property holds an object that keeps inforamation that has to do with this trial.
-Remeber that all the properties and values of `data` are arbitrary, and you can use them in any way that is convinient to you.
+The `data` property holds an object that keeps information that has to do with this trial.
+Remember that all the properties and values of `data` are arbitrary, and you can use them in any way that is convenient to you.

 It is useful for several things.
 First, every time you [log](./API.md#interactions-actions) an event to the server, anything that is in you data object gets logged along with it.
 This means that if you want to mark the type of a trial it is convenient to do it from here, and then you will have access to it from you servers database.
 In this case we will set our trials *group* using the data object: